Sean-Bradley/Threejs-Boilerplate/README.md

 There are several steps involved in converting to use modules.
 This boilerplate was written to help you solve some of the issues you may have when converting your Threejs projects to use modules.

-In this boilerplate, there are 2 branches

-- before-es6-modules : Showing the way to use Threejs before ES6 modules
-- master : This same example, but converting it to use ES6 imports

 To install and start the master (ES6) branch

 ```bash